+In this day and age, it may be possible to call Japan a foreigner friendly country.
 In 2019, if you are riding a train in Tokyo while reading this article, there is a huge possibility that you will find at least one foreigner traveling in the same carriage as you.
-Moreover, today it is common to see a second-generation brown or black child going on a school trip with 20 other Japanese students.
+Moreover, today it is common to see the second-generation child of an immigrant going on a school trip with 20 other Japanese students.
 But the question is, whether the story was the same or not back in the 90s.

 At least, foreigners I know who came to Japan at that time have a totally different story than what foreigners now will have.
-They shared with me stories where Japanese people used to give weird looks to foreigners.
+Many of them shared with me stories where Japanese people used to give weird looks to foreigners.

-Though of course, most of the Japanese people were kind to foreigners and maybe that is why we can see the surprising growth in the number of foreigners nowadays.
-However, it can not be denied that Japanese people always preferred to be somewhat isolated from the rest of the world.
-So, today we are going to learn more about the story of an isolated country, of Japan.
+Though of course, most Japanese people were kind to foreigners and maybe that is why we can see the surprising growth in the number of foreigners nowadays.
+However, it can not be denied that Japanese people have always preferred to be somewhat isolated from the rest of the world.
+So, today we are going to learn more about the story of an isolated country; Japan.

-Every local ruler or Daimyo had their own group of Military Personnel who were called Samurai.
-Samurais used to get a salary from the Daimyos and generally lived near where the Daimyos live.
-These Samurais were not allowed by the law to own land in their name.
+Every local ruler, or daimyo, had their own group of military personnel who were called Samurai.
+Samurai used to get a salary from the Daimyo and generally lived near where the Daimyo lived.
+These Samurai were not allowed by the law to own land in their name.
 In a word, these Samurais were people who directly controlled the general people.
-On the other hand, the general people were allowed to buy lands albeit with high taxes which they will then pay to the local dictators.
+On the other hand, the general people were allowed to buy lands albeit with high taxes which they will then pay to the local daimyo.

-This movement was put into force with the help of the Act of Seclusion (1636), and thus Japan detached itself from western countries.
-The only exception at the time were the Dutch, who were connected through the Nagasaki Harbour (which was also controlled tightly).
-This isolationist policy is called the Sakoku policy and it went on to exist in Japan for more than 200 years.
+This movement was put into force with the help of the Act of Seclusion (1636), and thus Japan isolated itself from western countries.
+The only exception at the time were the Dutch, who were connected through Nagasaki Harbour (which was also tightly controlled).
+This isolationist policy was called the Sakoku policy and it went on to exist in Japan for more than 200 years.

-Though the connection between western countries and Japan were very limited, because there were still some forms of communication with the Dutch, Japan still managed to learn about some advancements of western technologies and medicine.
+Though the connection between western countries and Japan were very limited, because there were still some forms of communication with the Dutch, Japan still managed to learn about some of the advancements in western technology and medicine.

-Sayings of the Dutch by Morishima Chūryō in particular explored microscopes, hot air balloons, paintings, printing technology, and physics and geography theories.
-This process of learning from the Dutch was called as the ‘Rangaku’.
-Despite being mostly detached from the world, Rangaku helped Japan advance their education, technology, and medical fields to a certain extent.
+Dutch Learning by Morishima Chūryō in particular explored microscopes, hot air balloons, paintings, printing technology, and physics and geography theories.
+This process of learning from the Dutch was called ‘rangaku’.
+Despite being mostly detached from the world, rangaku helped Japan advance their education, technology, and medical fields to a certain extent.

 During the Tokugawa period, only four classes existed: Samurai, Artisans, Farmers, and Merchants.
 It was against the law to change one’s class.
-Although it was later revised to allow the Samurais to participate in trade or join civil service, they were not able to participate in the ventures fully as they had to prioritise their warrior self above all else.
+Although it was later revised to allow the Samurai to participate in trade or join civil service, they were not able to participate in their ventures fully as they had to prioritise their warrior self above all else.

 Tax from the land was a big income for the rulers.
-So, peasants were only allowed to do works that are related to farming, ensuring continuous income for the government.
+So, peasants were only allowed to do work that was related to farming, ensuring continuous income for the government.

-Because of agricultural development, Japan made great strides in the economic sector.
+Because of this agricultural development, Japan made great strides in the economic sector.
 Japan’s industrial sector was also booming at that time.
-This made the Merchant class taste the sweetness of overflowing money and as a result, Kyoto, Osaka, and Tokyo turned into colorful cities and entertainment area for the merchant class.
+This allowed the merchant class to taste the sweetness of an abundance of money and as a result, Kyoto, Osaka, and Tokyo turned into colorful cities and entertainment areas for the merchant class.
 For instance, the Kabuki theater and Bunraku puppet theater were also established at that time.

-On the other hand, the Samurai or the warrior class gradually deteriorated in both power and wealth compared to the merchants.
-From the mid 18th century, the Tokugawa Shoguns started to lose power, which gave rise to an uprising by the powerful Choshu and Satsuma clans.
+On the other hand, the Samurai, also known as the warrior class, gradually deteriorated in both power and wealth compared to the merchants.
+From the mid 18th century, the Tokugawa Shogunate started to lose power, which gave rise to an uprising by the powerful Choshu and Satsuma clans.

-In the year of 1868, the Tokugawa Shogunate was thrown out of the throne and the Emperor reclaimed true power.
+In the year of 1868, the Tokugawa Shogunate was thrown off the throne and the Emperor reclaimed true power.
 During his reign, the Emperor took the name “Meiji” and hence the act came to be known as the Meiji restoration.

 At the beginning of Emperor Meiji’s regime, Japan had a very fragile army and the whole country was dependent on unstable agriculture.
 Because of the detachment from western interaction, Japan was left behind in the dust in terms of technology.